brash99/JAMLIB/README.md

 ![optional caption text](DOC/jam.jpg)

 ## About

-The JAM (Jefferson Lab Angular Momentum) Collaboration is an enterprise involving theorists and experimentalists from the Jefferson Lab community to study the quark and gluon spin structure of the nucleon by performing global fits of spin-dependent parton distribution functions (PDFs).
+The repository contains a collection codes/scripts (fortran, python, mathematica) along with interpolation tables for the collinear parton distributions in the nucleon as well as the collinear parton to hadron fragmentation functions.

+##

+## load

+## Software

 ## Authors: